ipdk-io/networking-recipe/protobufs/README.md

 ## Main directory

-To build the P4Runtime protobufs in the main directory, you must first configure cmake to build for the x86 host (not cross-compiled for the ACC).
+To build the P4Runtime protobufs in the main directory, you must first configure cmake to build for the x86 host (not cross-compile for the ACC).

 If you've done a recent build, there should already be a configuration.